tl-its-umich-edu/canvas/practiceCourseGenerator/README.md

     * or with VMWare `vagrant up --provider=vmware_fusion`
 3. Login into vertual server: `vagrant ssh`
 4. cd /vagrant
-5. Run application: `python practiceCourseGenerator.py . .`

 ## Running application

-Input:

-1. Canvas Practice Course Training List (Responses).csv - gathered from Google Drive
+The following configuration files are required.
+Secure copies (prod and qa) can be found on deluxe (/usr/local/ctools/securityFiles/practiceCourseGenerator/).

-2. propertiesProd.json -  holds custom properties
+1. properties.json -  holds custom properties
-3. storage.json - holds information to access google drive
+2. storage.json - holds information to access google drive
-4. tl_client_secret.json - holds information to access google drive
+3. tl_client_secret.json - holds information to access google drive
-5. token.txt -  holds token to use Canvas API
+4. token.txt -  holds token to use Canvas API

-NOTE: The secure files can be found on Deluxe at: /usr/local/ctools/ securityFiles/practiceCourseGenerator/

-There are two directories 'prod' and 'qa'

-Output:

-1. Directory - canvas_files_[Date]
-NOTE: This directory will be zipped and used as an input file for he SIS_import script.
-2. File - Canvas_Practice_courses_[Data].zip
-3. File - canvasFileGeneratorLog_[Date].log

-Process:

-1. Create input files as specified above
+The application take 3 arguments, which identifies the location of the data, logs, and configuration file directories.
+The list of users is taken from a google file.

-2. Run application `python practiceCourseGenerator.py . .`
+2. Run the application: `python practiceCourseGenerator.py . . .`
-3. Three csv files are generated in zip file:
-	* courses.csv
+2. The outputs include:
-	* enrollments.csv
+    * Canvas_Extract_Practice_courses MD5
+    * Canvas_Extract_Practice_courses zip file (courses, enrollments, users)
-	* users.csv
+    * canvasFileGeneratorLog log file
+    * Canvas Practice Course Training List (Responses).csv
-4. Upload entire zip file into Canvas (instructions tbd)
+3. Upload the Canvas_Extract_Practice_courses_[]DATE].zip file into Canvas using Admin -> SIS Import